shaharyogev/post-google-sheets-form/README.md

 We need to creat a new google script in a new google sheet - https://gist.github.com/davidmccoy/6183c5a847bb79a4aef257eb6238af53#file-google_script-gs

+Go to the index.html here and copy the rest of the code.

 Write a simple form like the one in the index file.
 The second thing is to geet the - Serialize Object function- https://stackoverflow.com/questions/8900587/jquery-serializeobject-is-not-a-function-only-in-firefox